Gosford

 Gosford features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 48.8% of all households, including 12.4% couples with children, 25.5% couples without children, and 9.5% single parent families.
-Non-family households comprise the remaining 51.2%, with lone person households at 43.9% and group households making up 7.3%.
-The median household size is 1.9 people, smaller than Greater Sydney's average of 2.5.
+Family households account for 48.8% of all households, including 12.4% couples with children, 25.5% couples without children, and 9.5% single parent families.
+Non-family households constitute the remaining 51.2%, with lone person households at 43.9% and group households making up 7.3% of the total.
+The median household size is 1.9 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households